dbo99/csdvr----calsimII-data-vis-in-r/README.md

 - as needed enter other name/nickname descriptions for dvs in `varcodes.csv` - only a few mapped currently, eg `Jones (CVP)` for `d419`.
 Some plots label the `df$dv`, the actual calsim name, and other `df$dv_name`, the nickname
 - as needed/time allows save/generalize your working plots in `plotexportscripts` folder to add to collection of templates
 - currently assumes all scenarios are under same climate scenario (tied to wyt.csv - adjustment needed to accomodate more -- for any water  year type functions - other functions still applicable as is if multiple climate scenarios used)
-- default plot size is widescreen powerpoint. to change, search and replace (ie Ctrl-F `width = 13.333, height = 7.5`, replace all with desired dimensions, eg `width = 10, height = 6` , same with desired filetype, eg `.jpg`, `.pdf`)
+- default plot size is widescreen to exactly fit `.pptx`. to change, search and replace (ie Ctrl-F `width = 13.333, height = 7.5`, replace all with desired dimensions, eg `width = 10, height = 6` , same with desired filetype, eg `.jpg`, `.pdf`)

   Access CalSim benchmark studies: